chinzistor/StreamerQnA/README.md

 For configuration read [config.md](/README/config.md).
 It explains every option with great detail.

-If you'd like to see what people have suggested for the system, check [suggestions.md](/README/suggestions.md).
+If you'd like to see what people have suggested for the system, check [plans.md](/README/plans.md).
 You can also check what features are going to be put into the system.

+For details on how the system works, check [details.md](/README/details.md)

 ## Features